IsoArcH has been designed to be:

 - an open-access database available to anyone and free of all restrictions on both access and use.

 The full advantages of this database are expected to be achieved due to its cooperative aspect.
 IsoArcH plans to become a new efficient tool at the service of the scientific community to provide an overview of the state of paleodiet and paleomobility research for this area and this time period.
-In addition, IsoArcH allows to highlight the lack of interest by science-based archeologists specializing in isotopic analysis for certain subregions during Antiquity and Late Antiquity.
+In addition, IsoArcH allows to highlight the lack of interest by science-based archeologists specializing in isotopic analysis for certain subregions during specific time periods.
 IsoArcH is part of a broadly-based concept to elicit new discussions and to encourage further academic cooperation.
 The website consists, in effect, of a library of embedded data with multiple layers which will help to save time and effort and will avoid the need to create individual baselines for specific isotopic comparisons.
 Instead, the objective, here, is to standardize the datasets used for this type of comparisons.
 Finally, IsoArcH proposes to facilitate monitoring of current publications and research, which, in the case of isotopic topics, is noted to be highly active in the last few years.
 In other words, an advantage of online publishing is that updates are easy.